What to Eat and Drink in Shanghai: The Ultimate Foodie Guide

 2. Bastard: Modern Chinese, trendy, fun twists on ramen at lunchtime

-3. Sage: Set menu, Asian fusion, famous chef who used to work at Tai’an table, really popular, book ahead
+5. Sage: Set menu, Asian fusion, famous chef who used to work at Tai’an table, really popular, book ahead (now closed)

 Craving ramen?
 Here is a guide to Shanghai's best ramen.